What to expect after meniscal repair surgery?

 Time Off Work

 When patients go back to work will depend largely on the kind of meniscus surgery they had and what kind of work the patient does.
-For a sedentary position that mainly involves sitting at a desk, patients may be able to return after 2 to 3 weeks.
-More strenuous jobs that involve standing or walking may require a 4 to 6-week break.
-Jobs involving manual work, physical labour, or a long journey to work may need to be avoided for anywhere between 3 and 6 months.
+For a sedentary position that mainly involves sitting at a desk, patients may be able to return after two to three weeks.
+More strenuous jobs that involve standing or walking may require a four to six-week break.
+Jobs involving manual work, physical labour, or a long journey to work may need to be avoided for anywhere between three to six months.

 Sports and Exercise

-The length of time it takes to return to sports or physical activity varies from person to person and is largely dependant on the type of meniscus surgery performed.
-A period of 3 to 6 months is expected for a typical patient.
+The length of time it takes to return to sports, or physical activity varies from person to person and is largely dependant on the type of meniscus surgery performed.
+A period of three to six months is expected for a typical patient.
 Elite athletes may need to take 8 to 12 months or longer to return to competitive training.